dirkelfman/dirkelfman.github.io/README.md

 You can add languages by adding new folders at the appropriate path level.

-More details inside the `code_samples` folder README.
+More details inside the `code_samples` folder README....